iSaluki/phhs6/content/sixth/Business/Units/nd/EdenProjectQ6.md

 Sales were much higher than expected, meaning that funds could be gained to finalise the project without the need for investments from third-party organisations.

 Whilst the project would probably still have been *possible* without a comprehensive budget, they would likely have struggled with gaining and managing finances much more, leading to reduced efficiency.
-With only a 16% increase from the expected budget to the actual budget, The Eden Project was successful in their budget management with an incredibly good capital budget for a project of that size.
+With only a 16% increase from the expected budget to the actual budget, The Eden Project was successful in their budget management with an incredibly good capital budget management for a project of that size.